bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/widgets.rst

 The AutocompleteInput widget is a general-purpose text input widget that uses a list of possible inputs to provide autocomplete while typing.

+By default the ``search_strategy`` property is ``"startswith"``, which will match against the start of the possible inputs:

 .. bokeh-plot:: __REPO__/examples/interaction/widgets/autocompleteinput.py
     :source-position: below

+Changing ``search_strategy`` to ``"includes"`` means that matches against any substring of the possible inputs will be shown:

+.. bokeh-plot:: __REPO__/examples/interaction/widgets/autocompleteinput_includes.py
+    :source-position: below

+Try entering "ysk" to see the different results for each strategy.

 More information about buttons can be found in the reference guide entry for
 |AutocompleteInput|.